- Connector Diagrams

 - Internet connection (for Hauppauge Capture download)

 Note: HD PVR 2 will not record video from HDMI with HDCP copy protection.
 If you are recording PS3 gameplay, use the included PS3 component video gaming cable.

-- Adds an automatic re-connect mode, to re-establish streaming when your Internet connection is momentarily lost
+- Automatic re-connect mode, to re-establish streaming when your Internet connection is momentarily lost

 Some tips on using StreamEez